Our Terms of Business

 This agreement and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be governed by the law of England and Wales, and the Courts of England and Wales shall have exclusive jurisdiction over any such dispute or claim.

 We have always sought to keep our clients’ affairs confidential.
-However legislation on money laundering and terrorist financing places solicitors under a legal duty in certain circumstances to disclose information to the National Crime Agency and report information about financial offences to the relevant authorities.
-Where a solicitor knows or suspects that a transaction on behalf of a client involves money laundering the solicitor may be required by law to make a money laundering disclosure.
-If it seems that any assets involved in your matter were derived from a crime we may have to report it.
+However, solicitors may be required by statute to make a disclosure to the National Crime Agency where they know or suspect that a transaction may involve money laundering or terrorist financing.
+If it seems that any assets involved in your matter were derived from a crime we have to report it.
 This can include even small amounts of money, and covers all offences, including for example tax evasion and benefit fraud.

 In conveyancing matters we expect to receive instructions from your lenders to act on their behalf.
 If so, we will have to pass them information you give us that might be relevant to their decision whether to finance the purchase.
 This includes any differences between your mortgage application and information we receive during the transaction and information about any cash back payments or discount schemes that a seller is giving you.
 If you tell us things that you do not want the lenders to know and they are relevant to the lenders, we may have to stop acting for the lenders and possibly also for you.